 – Single Leg Crossbehind – this allows for us to focus on one leg at a time… an important concept, as most people tend to have one leg relatively tighter than the other, and if we stay in the dual leg stance like in the traditional downward dog, we may not create enough of a stretch for the leg that needs it, or we may compensate somehow.

 – Wide Stance with Pelvic Shift – I like this one because we can focus a bit more on the deep external rotators, the glutes, lateral hamstring, and lateral calf a bit more… all areas that tend to be alot tighter in individuals that we can’t necessarily get after in a traditional downward dog stretch.

-8-10 reps for 1-3 sets would suffice, working additional sets/reps if you’re especially restricted.
-Keep the tempo smooth and controlled… no jerky motion, and no “segmental” motion (i.e. joint segments should be flowing fluidly like water, not machine-like).
+5-10 reps for 1-3 sets in each variation would suffice, working additional sets/reps if you’re especially restricted.
+Keep the tempo smooth and controlled… no jerky or “segmented” motion (i.e. joint segments should be flowing fluidly like water, with no sudden collapses or jumpy motion).